Ride Start Communications

 The ride leader should count to make sure everyone arrives at the regroup or is accounted for.
 Provide the slowest rider an opportunity to rest before starting again.
 Describe the route ahead and identify the next regroup location.

-It is the responsibility a group member to inform the leader, sweep or another group member if they choose to leave the group so that they can be accounted for at the next regroup.
+It is a riders's responsibility to inform the Ride Leader, sweep or another group member when they choose to leave the group so that they can be accounted for.